ankushmadankar/ArithmeticStrategyOperation/README.md

 Problem Statement: Demostration of Stratergy pattern using simple Arithmetic Operation.

 Solution:
-To meet requirements, we can follow the SOLID principles and use a design pattern like the Strategy pattern.

 The Strategy pattern allows us to define a family of algorithms, encapsulate each one as an object, and make them interchangeable.
 This way, we can easily add or replace algorithms without changing the core logic of the application.

 - `IParsingStrategy`: Interface will provide contract to follow the how parsing will done on input provided.
 Parse numbers with required strategy e.g. Sum, Multiplication